ismail484/JavaSpring-client-database/README.md

 # Description

 - It's a backend server application using Spring-hibernate Java .
-- Simply it collects the client information with ability to aplly CRUD operation on the database
+- Simply it collects the client information with ability to apply CRUD operation on the database

  # Required Libraries and Dependencies